 - To create a place for healthy play and safe recreation

 - Active social interaction

 These have mostly been achieved and maintained.

 By-laws ensure that residents are responsible for the provision of their needs and the disposal of waste within ecological parameters.
 While these by-laws provide a framework for sustainable living, perhaps more effective is the reality of living where your decisions affect ‘your own backyard’.
-Here, you can’t just flush the problem away, our interests are toward environmental and ethical co-responisbility.
+Here you can’t just flush the problem away, our interests are toward environmental and ethical co-responisbility.

-Residents and visitors regularly hire out parts of the The Village Centre to hold concerts, parties, markets, courses and festivals.
-This provides the opportunity for the village to come together with the nearby community.
+Residents and visitors can hire parts of the The Village Centre to hold Concerts, Parties, Weddings, Markets, Music Events, Courses and Festivals.
+This provides the opportunity for The Village to come together with the nearby community.
 As part of the village layout, residential lots are grouped together in a number of small clusters.
 This allows for small social groups to form within the community and balance out the often isolating remoteness of rural living.